CharlieH94/CharlieH94.github.io/README.md

 - Deploy my site to the web using GitHub Pages

 ## Features
-- Overview of some of the projects completed as part of CodeCademy's Full Stack Pathway (ranging from early to more recent)
+- Overview of some projects I've completed as part of CodeCademy's Full Stack Pathway (ranging from early to more recent)
 - Light/dark mode toggle
 - Separate contacts page